flaxmans/CompBio_on_git/Assignments/02_Week2_CookieRecipe.md

 <hr>

 ### Completion:
 All of the above should be done prior to lab (as noted above).
-However, the assignment will be considered to be complete when you have successfully completed ALL steps of Lab 02, because I will be grading it based upon what appears on your GitHub account.
+However, the assignment will be considered to be complete when you have successfully completed **ALL steps of Lab 02**, because I will be grading it based upon what appears on your GitHub account.
 Don't worry, we'll do all the setup for that in lab on Friday.